Burnley Council introduced PSPO (Dog Control) from 19th December 2019.

 Fixed penalty notices

-The Council intends to issue fixed penalty notices to enforce the proposed dog control orders above as prescribed by Section 59 of the Clean Neighbourhoods and Environment Act 2005.
-The payment is £75.
-It is proposed that payment will be reduced to £50 if paid within 10 days of the Fixed Penalty Notice being issued.
-Failure to pay the Fixed Penalty Notices may result in prosecution with a maximum fine of £1000.
+The Council intends to issue fixed penalty notices to enforce this Public Space Protection Order as prescribed by Section 68 of the Anti- Social Behaviour Crime and Policing Act 2014.
+The penatly is £100.
+Failure to pay the Fixed Penalty Notices will result in prosecution with a maximum fine of £1000.
 To see a map of the areas affected click here. (please note that this file is 6mb).
 Once you have downloaded the map, use the zoom buttons to view the areas you are interested in.